SoftUni-Internal/interactive-content/EN/02-Text-Processing/02-Manipulating-Strings.md

 [tests]
 [test open]
 [input]
-This is a word and it also is a sentence is
+countStringOccurrences(['This is a word and it also is a sentence','is']) [/input]
-[/input]
 [output]
 2